Treats infections. This medicine is a tetracycline antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Birth control pills may not work while you are using minocycline.
-To keep from getting pregnant, use another form of birth control such as condoms, a diaphragm, or contraceptive foam or jelly.
+- Birth control pills may not work as well while you are using minocycline.
+To keep from getting pregnant, use an additional form of birth control with your pills.
+Other forms include condoms, diaphragms, or a contraceptive foam or jelly.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease or kidney disease.
+- Make sure your doctor knows if you have kidney disease, vision problems such as blurred vision, asthma, or if you are allergic to sulfites.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.